Star Trek Comics Checklist

 I've seen several types of original art for sale, from pencilled art all the way through the printing process to printer plates.
 I'm sure this isn't a complete list of what might be available.

+Prices for color guides range from $50 to more than $100 per page.
 A color guide is usually created on a photocopy of the original inked comic art.
-The copy can be reduced to 8.5x11 like yours or it might be full size, about 12x18.
-I think reduced size is more common.
+The copy can be reduced to 8.5"x11" or it might be a bit larger, about 10"x12".
 One of the comic's artists or an artist hired to color the inked artwork will use color pencils, felt-tip pens, watercolors or any combination of the above to create a color guide which the printer will use for producing the finished comic.
 Today, most comics are colored digitally, so hand-colored guides are less common.

 When a comic is finished, the artists may sell their original artwork.
 Some artists sell through dealers, on eBay or other auction sites, or from their own websites.
 Cover artists often have prints made for sale.
 Prices for prints start around $25 and go up, depending on the artist, the art, and the type of print.

 In all cases, the price of an item may be skewed by someone collecting artwork by a specific artist, from a specific comic, or because the artwork features a favorite character.
 Pages or covers with large images of familiar Star Trek characters tend to sell for more.
 Cover art is almost always more expensive than interior art.
+Today, more original comic art is being sold at online auction sites, than ever before, so prices continue to rise.

 This website is not endorsed, sponsored or affiliated with CBS Studios Inc. or the "Star Trek" franchise.
 The STAR TREK trademarks and logos are owned by CBS Studios Inc.